ai/jquery-cdn/README.md

     = javascript_include_tag('application', defer: true)
 ```

-Note, that unfortunately jQuery CDN can’t use fallback with `defer` now,
+Note, that unfortunately jQuery-CDN can’t use fallback with `defer` now,
 because this options can’t work with inline scripts.

 ### Fallback